London penetration depth

+The magnetic field strength as a function of position at the boundary between a normal conductor and a superconductor given an external magnetic field $B_0$.

 In superconductors, the London penetration depth (usually denoted as $\lambda$ or $\lambda_L$) characterizes the distance to which a magnetic field penetrates into a superconductor and becomes equal to $e^{-1}$ times that of the magnetic field at the surface of the superconductor.
 Typical values of λ_{L} range from 50 to 500 nm.
 It was first derived by Geertruida de Haas-Lorentz in 1925, and later by Fritz and Heinz London in their London equations (1935).